argumentcomputer/lurk-beta/README.md

 - The forthcoming Nova backend will use the [Nova proving system](https://github.com/microsoft/Nova) and the Pasta Curves.
 - Future work may target Halo2 or other proving systems.

-It is an explicit design goal that statements about the evaluation of Lurk programs have identical semantic meaning across backends, with the qualification that Lurk language instances are themselves paramterized on scalar field and hash function.
+It is an explicit design goal that statements about the evaluation of Lurk programs have identical semantic meaning across backends, with the qualification that Lurk language instances are themselves parameterized on scalar field and hash function.
 When backends use the same scalar field and hash function, equivalent proofs can be generated across backends.
 This is because the concrete representation of content-addressed data is fixed.

 # (WIP) Specs
 - [Circuit Spec](spec/main.pdf)